 Bartering Business Owners

 Bartering with another local business?
 Trading headshots for a spot on the corporation’s business cards or photos of newborn props in exchange for promotion on the company’s website?
-Save yourself the heartache and sign a contract upfront.
+Save yourself the heartache and sign a contract up front.

+“A lot of times, photographers go into those sorts of business relationships and they’re scared to ask for things,” Rachel explains.
+“They feel like they’re imposing or they’re going to be told no. The other business, however, doesn’t know what to provide or what to do.”
 So, it can go one of two ways: the business can either give a lot or actually wind up giving very little.
 “I’ve heard it way too many times, where a photographer says, ‘Oh, I’ll take pictures, and then you promote me.’
 They don’t go any further, they don’t have a contract, they don’t have anything in writing.
-The shop owner may throw a couple of business cards in the bags of their customers, and that’s it.
+The shop owner maybe throws a couple of business cards in the bags of their customers and that’s it.
 Then, the photographer feels like, ‘What?!
 I spent all this time and money doing these photos.’
 In those situations, photographers (especially those who are really gun-shy about asking for another business to do things for them) could have just let the contract do the talking for them.”

 Photography Contracts: Not Just for Emergencies